MaxiDonkey/DelphiMistralAI/README.md

 var MistralAI: IMistralAI := TMistralAI.Create(API_TOKEN);
 ```

-You can also go through the factory:
+You can also use the factory:

 > [!NOTE]
 >```Pascal